neilm813/react-example-project-structure/README.md

 - The `index` file in each folder clarifies what code in the folder is supposed to be available outside of the folder.
 Some files may be used only internally in the folder by other files within, whereas some files are meant to be imported from outside of the folder--these are the ones the `index` exports.
 - This pattern also allows you to refer to the **folder name** when importing, which will automatically look for an `index` file, reducing the length of import statement and naming repetition (`from 'components/Button/Button'` vs `from 'components/Button`).
 - The `index` can also be used to `export` code from multiple files in the folder so a single `import` statement can import everything needed from that folder.
-- **Downside**: The downside of this is when you make each component an `index` file and you open multiple components, all the tabs in VSCode are named `index`.
+- **Downside**: The downside of this is when if you make each component in the `index` file and you open multiple components, all the tabs in VSCode are named `index`.
 The tabs then become wider to show the folder name so they can be differentiated which leaves less space for more tabs.
-A solution is discussed in the above linked blog post: to write the component in a file named after the component / its folder, and then ***also*** make an `index` file that exports it so the benefits of both can be had.
-However, this requires creating an extra file.
+A solution is to write the component in a file named after the component / its folder, and then ***also*** make an `index` file that exports it so the benefits of both can be had.
+However, this requires creating an extra file as a small downside.

 #### Named Exports